coloringchaos/web-spring-16/assignments/assignment-6.md

 Visit [The Webby Awards](http://webbyawards.com/) and write a brief review of a site which you feel is the most interesting, groundbreaking, and innovative.
 Consider aspects of style, design, concept, message, navigation and usability when writing your response.

-Your writeup should be approximately one paragraph in length or approximately 150-200 words.
+Your writeup should be one paragraph in length or approximately 150-200 words.

 Post your response to a new .html page and link to that page from your assignment portal.
 Submit the link on Edmodo.